ychen306/FHIR-Genomics/README.md

 ## How to use it
 1. Change the application settings in `config.py`, including what SQL database you would like to use.
-3. Load FHIR's spec with the script `load_spec.py`
+3. Optional: load FHIR's spec with the script `load_spec.py`.
+You don't need to do this unless you have your own FHIR spec.
 4. Setup database and load sample data with
 ```
 $ python app.py syncdb